Aperiodicity, rotational tiling spaces and topological space groups: Homotopy groups

 satisfying a certain universal property with respect to $X$.
 An example of such an expansion would be when a space $X$ is given by the inverse limit $X=\il X_n$, but not all expansions need to be of this form.

-The {\em pro-homotopy group\/} of $X$, denoted $\ph_k(X)$, is then the pro-group given by the induced tower
+The $k^{\rm th}$ {\em pro-homotopy group\/} of $X$, denoted $\ph_k(X,x)$, is then the pro-group given by the induced tower

-of homotopy groups.
-Choosing different inverse limit presentations can clearly change the specific components of the inverse system of homotopy groups, and as such one should consider it as only one of many possible presentations of $\ph_k(X)$ in the corresponding pro-category of groups, but all such presentations will be pro-equivalent.
+of homotopy groups, where $x$ is a base point of $X$, represented by $(x_0,x_1,\ldots)$ in the tower.
+Choosing different inverse limit presentations can clearly change the specific components of the inverse system of homotopy groups, and as such one should consider it as only one of many possible presentations of $\ph_k(X,x)$ in the corresponding pro-category of groups, but all such presentations will be pro-equivalent.

-More generally, shape theory considers a notion of {\em shape equivalence\/} of expansions.
+More generally, Shape Theory considers a notion of {\em shape equivalence\/} of expansions.
 Loosely speaking, two spaces will be shape equivalent if there are morphisms of the expansions of the spaces which change the component CW complexes and structure maps only by homotopies.
 Clearly two shape equivalent spaces will then share the same pro-homotopy groups, even though the resulting point set inverse limits of their expansions could be vastly different.

 \begin{example} The translational hull $\Om_t$ of the one-dimensional Fibonacci tilings may be constructed \cite{AndPut98, FoHuKe02} as an inverse limit involving a single space and structure map

 The space $Z$ may be chosen to be homotopy equivalent to $W$, the one point union of two copies of the circle.
 Moreover, the structure map is itself a homotopy equivalence (though certainly not a homeomorphism).
 Thus there is a shape equivalence of $\Om_t$ to $W$, considered as having the constant expansion.
 I.e., there is a homotopy commutative diagram